COBRA (Consolidated Omnibus Budget Reconciliation Act)

 An EDI Feed is an automatic file feed that we setup to take the place of manual work for the employer and/or agent.

-KEEPING UP WITH COMPLIANCE
+KEEPING UP WITH COMPLAINCE

 What you need to know and how CPI can help.

-Employers of 20 or more employees must notify their newly enrolled employees of their rights under the Consolidated Omnibus Budget Reconciliation Act.
+• Employers of 20 or more employees must notify their newly enrolled employees of their rights under the Consolidated Omnibus Budget Reconciliation Act.

 FAQs

-9 Definitions for COBRA, You Should Know
+9 COBRA Definitions You Should Know

-When it comes to COBRA administration, the terms, deadlines and steps for offering and administering COBRA are specific and time-consuming.
+When it comes to COBRA administration, the terms, deadlines, and steps for offering and administering COBRA are specific and time-consuming.

 To help familiarize you with COBRA and the important specifics, we’ve compiled a list of key COBRA-related terms and their definitions you can use for reference.